juanorta/COVID-19_Testing_Locations/README.md

 # What I Learned

-* Webscraping and gathering data using JUnit and Selenium
+* Webscraping and gathering data using Selenium's HtmlUnit
 * Google's Places API, Geocoding API, Maps JavaScript API
 * Display search results with map markers on a map with Google's Maps JavaScript API
 * Build API routes and fetch data from an Amazon RDS MySQL instance with Node/Express